inversion-of-control/ecmascript-project/README.md

 # ecmascript-project
-A modern, minimalist library for linting, building and testing
+A modern, minimalist ecmascript toolset for linting, building and testing